 Behavior Modification Courses and Classes Overview

 Behavior modification courses are about human behavior and change.
-These courses typically focus on the principles of behavioral change and reinforcement theory.
-Behavior modification courses are usually part of a psychology curriculum in undergraduate and graduate studies.
+This course typically focuses on the principles of behavioral change and reinforcement theory.
+A behavior modification course is usually part of a psychology curriculum in undergraduate and graduate studies.

 Behavior modification is one of the many courses in a general undergraduate psychology curriculum.
 This course is usually taken after a series of prerequisites have been completed.
 Some prerequisite courses include introduction to psychology, statistics in psychology or experimental practices in psychology.